Music torture in the war on terror: Notable detainees

-Detainee Binyam Mohamed, while being held in Morocco, was forced to listen to songs from Meat Loaf, Aerosmith, and 2Pac continuously, even while sleeping and praying.
+Detainee Binyam Mohamed, while being held in Morocco, was forced to listen to songs by Meat Loaf, Aerosmith, and 2Pac continuously, even while sleeping and praying.
 He also heard others screaming and banging their heads against walls and doors.
 At Camp Cropper, whistleblower and detainee Donald Vance said that heavy metal and country music was played most of the time throughout the hallways.
-Vance was locked in a small, cold cell with a speaker playing hard rock, Nine Inch Nails, or Queen's "We Will Rock You" nearly constantly.
-He said of the experience "You can no longer formulate your own thoughts when you're in an environment like that."
+Vance was locked in a small, cold cell with a speaker playing hard rock music, music by Nine Inch Nails, and Queen's "We Will Rock You" nearly constantly.
+He recalled experiencing difficulty forming his own thoughts in that environment.
 Abu Zubaydah was bombarded by extremely loud music in a small wooden box to induce learned helplessness at a CIA black site in Thailand by two psychologists associated with SERE training.
 Unidentified American agents seized Algerian aid worker Laid Saidi and brought him to a dark prison where he, along with several other detainees, were kept in total darkness while loud rap or heavy metal music was played for weeks at a time.
-Moazzam Begg, while being held at Bagram Airfield, recalled several other detainees being held in small isolation cells while music loud enough to be heard throughout the building was played.
+Moazzam Begg, while being held at Bagram Airfield, recalled several other detainees being held in small isolation cells while music loud enough to be heard throughout the building played.